 “With the support of law enforcement groups and trucking industry groups like ATA that are concerned with the welfare of the motoring public, this requirement is now in the rearview mirror and we can turn our attention to other important safety matters surrounding the hours-of-service rules.
 Having good data from the use of ELDs will make it easier for ATA to make the case for technical corrections to the hours-of-service rules in areas like detention time, split sleeper berth, and more.
 Simply put, with this requirement in place we can now move forward to a safer, better future for our industry.”

 It is true.
 By studying the data and insights that electronic logging devices provide, law enforcement agencies will have empirical evidence for what needs to be improved.

 Earlier this month, the FMCSA proposed slightly altered personal conveyance guidelines — which aim to help truckers and simplify the way they use their commercial motor vehicles for personal purposes.
 In the future, we may expect to see more changes like these that will eventually improve safety.

 Moreover, ELDs also help fleet managers and carriers.
 With the help of ELD data and insights, they can reduce fuel wastage, eliminate bad driving practices, simplify and automate vehicle maintenance, and much more.

 To learn more, read the power of ELD data for fleet managers.

 A lot of it, however, depends on the ELD you have and the features it offers.

-The KeepTruckin ELD is packed with such powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
-You can now order the KeepTruckin ELD online in just a few clicks.
+The KeepTruckin ELD is packed with powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
+You can now request a free demo in just a few clicks.

 Call 844-325-9230 if you have any questions.